smaht-dac/smaht-portal/docs/source/getting_started.rst

    list-submissions --env <environment-name>

 Use the ``--verbose`` option to list more information for each of the recent submissions shown.
 You can control the maximum number of results output using the ``--count`` option with an integer count argument.
+Use the ``--mine`` option to see only your submissions.